 Accelerating the phase-out of fossil fuel development, production, and use

 For a climate-safe future, California must have policies in place by 2025 to achieve 100% GHG-free energy by 2030, starting with an immediate halt to new oil and gas drilling and infrastructure development.
 This applies to fossil fuel use for both buildings and vehicles.
+Even the International Energy Agency agrees that it’s time to phase out fossil fuels.

 Read our nuclear power policy here.